kapelo5/baraqda-lib/README.md

     Person.set()
     Person.get()

 If you want to generate more person attributes put above code in loop.
+You can also specify nationality of person using parameter lang ('PL', 'DE').

 If you don't want to generate the whole person but only one attribute use Generator class.
 Example: